duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     **Note:** Do ***not*** remove the `1;` from the end of the file.
 This is required because Perl modules must return a true value.

-7. Switch back to you Terminal by clicking on the "**Terminal**" tab.
+7. Switch back to your Terminal by clicking on the "**Terminal**" tab.
 8. Type **`duckpan server`** and press "**Enter**".
 The Terminal should print some text and let you know that the server is listening on port 5000.

     ```